-4) Each applicant submitting a Letter of Intent must also provide the names, academic institutions and contact information (email and phone) for 2 - 3 researchers in their field of study, who would be well-equipped to fairly judge the scientific merit of the application.
+4) Each applicant submitting a Letter of Intent must also provide the names, academic institutions and contact information (email and phone) for 2 - 3 researchers in their field of study, who would be well equipped to fairly judge the scientific merit of the application.
 These individuals should be from outside of the applicant's academic institution and outside of the Mid-Atlantic NORC, if at all possible.
 Reviewer suggestions will be taken into account when reviewer selections are made; however, suggesting a reviewer will not guarantee that the reviewer will be invited to review the applicant's proposal.
-The names and contact information of potential reviewers is requested WITH THE LETTER OF INTENT (due by NOON on Monday, May 1, 2017) so that potential reviewers can be contacted early and lined up to review applications in advance.
+The names and contact information of potential reviewers is requested WITH THE LETTER OF INTENT (due by NOON on MONDAY, MARCH 4, 2019) so that potential reviewers can be contacted early and lined up to review applications in advance.
 This way, the review process can begin as soon as the full proposals are received.

-5) If the project has been previously submitted to the Mid-Atlantic NORC (or formerly, the CNRU of Maryland), any issues raised in prior critiques of the project should be addressed in the Letter of Intent.
+5) If the project has been previously submitted to the Mid-Atlantic NORC, any issues raised in prior critiques of the project should be addressed in the Letter of Intent.

-Stage 2) Proposal - DUE BY NOON ON TUESDAY, JUNE 26, 2017:
+Stage 2) Proposal - DUE BY NOON ON MONDAY, MAY 13, 2019:

-After review by the Mid-Atlantic NORC Executive Committee to determine eligibility, scientific potential and relevance of our center's mission, a 5 page proposal will be requested of those invited to apply.
-Notification regarding each candidate's eligibility to submit a proposal should go out on or around the week of May 23, 2017.
-5-page proposals will be due no later than noon on Tuesday, June 26, 2017.
+After review by the Mid-Atlantic NORC Executive Committee to determine eligibility, scientific potential and relevance of our center's mission, a 5-page proposal will be requested of those invited to apply.
+Notification regarding each candidate's eligibility to submit a proposal should go out on or around the week of March 18, 2019 and 5-page proposals will be due no later than noon on Monday, May 13, 2019.